ZenProjects/Zabbix-PHP-Module/README.md

 # How to Build the module

-Compile the zbx_php module with php (the importante option are "--with-php=..."):
+Compile the zbx_php module with php :

 ```
+# ./bootstrap.sh
-# ./configure --prefix=/path/to/zabbix/install/dir \
+# ./configure --with-php=/path/to/php/install/dir
-              --enable-server  \
-              --with-php=/path/to/php/install/dir
+              --with-zabbix-include=/path/to/zabbix/include/dir
+              --prefix=/path/to/zabbix/install/modules/dir
 # make
 # make install
 ```
-It should produce zbx_php.so.
+It should produce zbx_php.so in /path/to/zabbix/install/modules/dir.

 # Configure zbx_php with zabbix